 Kalidas was a wise poet in the royal court of King Bhoj.
 The king himself used to consult Kalidas on many important issues of his kingdom.
 Kalidas was very humble and used to respect other wise persons.
 One day a poor Brahmin came to Kalidas.
 Although he was not a poet like Kalidas, he was very knowledgeable.
 He had tremendous knowledge in Vedic rituals.
 He was very simple and innocent, and always followed the virtuous path.
 With the hope of getting some monetary help from King Bhoj, he had come to his kingdom of Dhar.
-Kalidas patiently heard the Brahmin’s plight.
-Kalidas said to the Brahmin, “One should not go empty handed to a King’s court.
+Kalidas patiently listened to the Brahmin’s plight.
+Kalidas said to the Brahmin, “One should not go empty-handed to a King’s court.
 Have you brought anything for King Bhoj ?”
 The Brahmin replied, “Kalidas, I have brought some stalks of sugarcane with me, that I got as alms from a farmer.”
 Kalidas said, “Okay, bring them to the King’s court tomorrow.”

 The Brahmin had to spend the night in a nearby Dharmashala (A charitable rest-house).
 He went to the Dharmashala, finished his evening rituals, had dinner and went off to sleep.
 He kept the sugarcane stalks in a cloth bundle next to his pillow.
-At night some mischievous youngsters who were also staying at the same place, ate the stalks of sugarcane and kept half-burnt wooden sticks in their place.
+At night some mischievous youngsters who were also staying at the same place ate the stalks of sugarcane and kept half-burnt wooden sticks in their place.

 Children, this shows that one who is honest and quick-witted is always successful.